-- 36 Although our neighborhood parks contain a variety of plant communities, they probably do not - much resemble the original landscapes in our area because a key factor is missing: wildland fire. - 38 Four hundred years ago, surface fires burned through our area at intervals of 30 years or less, - 39 opening the landscape and creating patches of grassland with scattered trees.
-Many of our upland - 40 forests probably resembled Arlington Forest Park, with its open fire-adapted vegetation. - 41 Virginia gets few lightning fires.
-What kept our ancestral landscapes open was seasonal burning - by American Indians for agriculture, hunting, travel, and trade.
-"They cannot travel but where
+Although our neighborhood parks contain a variety of plant communities, they probably do not much resemble the original landscapes in our area because a key factor is missing: wildland fire.
+Four hundred years ago, surface fires burned through our area at intervals of 30 years or less, opening the landscape and creating patches of grassland with scattered trees.
+Many of our upland forests probably resembled Arlington Forest Park, with its open fire-adapted vegetation.

+Virginia gets few lightning fires.
+What kept our ancestral landscapes open was seasonal burning by American Indians for agriculture, hunting, travel, and trade.
+"They cannot travel but where the woods are burnt," noted John Smith, a cofounder of Jamestown in 1607.

+The area near Arlington Forest originally contained an American Indian village (at the confluence of Long Branch with Four Mile Run).
+The residents used fire to clear bottomland for farming after killing the trees by girdling them (cutting away a ring of life-giving bark).
+Upland forested areas, maintained by seasonal burning, probably had widely spaced large old trees of oak and hickory, with an understory of fireadapted grasses and other plants.
+Browse and forage for deer, elk, and other game would have been plentiful in the open shade, and visibility would have been good, with big trees to hide behind while stalking game.

+Depiction of American Indians in the late 16th century by John White, an English settler in what is now North Carolina.
+Note the hunters in the background pursuing deer or elk on what appears to be savanna (grassland with scattered trees).

-- 1 the woods are burnt," noted John Smith, a cofounder of Jamestown in 1607.
-The area near - 2 Arlington Forest originally contained an American Indian village (at the confluence of Long - 3 Branch with Four Mile Run).
-The residents would have used fire to clear bottomland for farming - 4 after killing the trees by girdling them (cutting away a ring of life-giving bark).
-Upland forested - 5 areas, maintained by seasonal burning, probably had widely spaced large old trees of oak and - 6 hickory, with an understory of fire-adapted grasses and other plants.
-Browse and forage for deer, - 7 elk, and other game would have been plentiful in the open shade, and visibility would have been - 8 good, with big trees to hide behind while stalking game. - 9 Without wildland fire, most natural landscapes in our area have become dense and self- - sustaining forest, free from disturbances except for occasional windthrow and bottomland - 11 flooding during storms.
-Especially within the same species, old trees nurture their offspring- - 12 and each other-through complex interactions in their roots and in forest soils.
-The oldest and - tallest trees eventually die from rot or topple in storms, creating openings for the next generation - of trees.
-In July 2020, for example, a large white oak with rot in its heartwood fell across Lubber - Run just below 3rd Street North.
-Fatally weakened, it might have toppled in a light breeze. - 16 Subsoil interactions among trees through their roots involve fungi in sharing resources.
-Trees - draw water and nutrients through their roots to help them convert sunlight into energy through - their leaves.
-Insects and other animals eat the leaves, cycling the sun's energy to the animals that - in turn eat them, from spiders to foxes and hawks.
-Our local forests support habitats for a rich - variety of native wildlife, all deriving sustenance from the constant cycle of energy through soils, - 21 plants, and animals.
-Arlington Forest wants to ensure that such natural processes continue - through careful forest stewardship, along with protection for rare bottomland and upland - ecosystems like Sparrow Pond and Arlington Forest Park.
+Without wildland fire, most natural landscapes in our area have become dense and self-sustaining forest, free from disturbances except for occasional windthrow and bottomland flooding during storms.
+Especially within the same species, old trees nurture their offspring-and each other-through complex interactions in their roots and in forest soils.
+The oldest and tallest trees eventually die from rot or topple in storms, creating openings for the next generation of trees.
+In July 2020, for example, a large white oak with rot in its heartwood fell across Lubber Run just below 3rd Street North.
+Fatally weakened, it might have toppled in a light breeze.

+Subsoil interactions among trees through their roots involve fungi in sharing resources.
+Trees draw water and nutrients through their roots to help them convert sunlight into energy through their leaves.
+Insects and other animals eat the leaves, cycling the sun's energy to the animals that in turn eat them, from spiders to foxes and hawks.
+Our local forests support habitats for a rich variety of native wildlife, all deriving sustenance from the constant cycle of energy through soils, plants, and animals.
+Arlington Forest wants to ensure that such natural processes continue through careful forest stewardship, along with protection for rare bottomland and upland ecosystems like Sparrow Pond and Arlington Forest Park.

+Entrances to Arlington Forest Park (left), with its open dry-site trees and grasses, and Lubber Run Park (right), with its dense and self-sustaining forest vegetation.
+Photos: Dan Brown.

-24 Threats to Our Urban Forest
+Threats to Our Urban Forests